 Share this Post

 For those of you quarantining by yourself, you may be starting to get lonely.
 Even those of us with roommates, significant others or staying with family can tend to feel isolated or gloomy spending so much time at home.
 While it’s certainly not the happiest of times right now, we all have to try to focus on the positives of our situations and to make the most out of them.
-We asked local life coaches for simple ways to find happiness during the coronavirus pandemic.
+For Happiness Happens Month, we asked local life coaches for simple ways to find happiness during the coronavirus pandemic.

 Brittney Asch: Asch Counseling and Development